 Semantic Web technologies address the problems described above, as they allow adding semantics at both data and schema level in the integration process and publish data in RDF using the LD principles.
 On the SW, the RDF model is used to manage and exchange data, and RDFS and OWL are used in combination with the RDF data model to define constraints that data must meet.
-Moreover, QB [8] and QB4OLAP [9] vocabularies can be used to define data with MD semantics.
-[10] refers to an MD DW that is semantically annotated both at the schema and data level as a Semantic DW (SDW).
+Moreover, Data Cube (QB) [12] and Data cube for OLAP (QB4OLAP) [19] vocabularies can be used to define data with MD semantics.
+[44] refers to an MD DW that is semantically annotated both at the schema and data level as a Semantic DW (SDW).
 An SDW is based on the assumption that the schema can evolve and be extended without affecting the existing structure.
-Hence, it overcomes the problems triggered by the evolution of an RDBMS-based data warehousing system.
-In [10], we proposed SETL (throughout this present paper, we call it SETL{PROG}), a programmable semantic ETL framework that semantically integrates both semantic and non-semantic data sources.
-In SETL{PROG}, an ETL developer has to create hand-code specific modules to deal with semantic data.
-Thus, there is a lack of a welldefined set of basic ETL constructs that allow developers having a higher level of abstraction and more control in creating their ETL process.
+Hence, it overcomes the problems triggered by the evolution of an RDBMSbased data warehousing system.
+On top of that, as for the physical storage of the facts and pre-aggregated values, a physically materialized SDW, the setting we focus on, store both of these as triples in the triplestore.
+Thus, a physical SDW is a new type of OLAP (storage) compared to classical Relational OLAP (RO-LAP), Multidimensional OLAP (MOLAP), and their combination Hybrid OLAP (HOLAP) [61].
+In general, physical SDW offers more expressivity at the cost of performance [35].
+In [44], we proposed SETL (throughout this present paper, we call it $SETL{PROG}$), a programmable semantic ETL framework that semantically integrates both semantic and non-semantic data sources.
+In SETLPROG, an ETL developer has to create hand-code specific modules to deal with semantic data.
+Thus, there is a lack of a well-defined set of basic ETL constructs that allows developers having a higher level of abstraction and more control in creating their ETL process.
 In this paper, we propose a strong foundation for an RDF-based semantic integration process and a set of high-level ETL constructs that allows defining, mapping, processing, and integrating semantic data.
 The unique contributions of this paper are:

 1. We structure the integration process into two layers: Definition Layer and Execution Layer.
-Different to SETL or other ETL tools, here, we propose a new paradigm: the ETL flow transformations are characterized once and for all at the Definition Layer instead of independently within each ETL operation (in the Execution Layer).
+Different to SETLPROG or other ETL tools, here, we propose a new paradigm: the ETL flow transformations are characterized once and for all at the Definition Layer instead of independently within each ETL operation (in the Execution Layer).
 This is done by generating a mapping file that gives an overall view of the integration process.
 This mapping file is our primary metadata source, and it will be fed (by either the ETL developer or the automatic ETL execution flow generation process) to the ETL operations, orchestrated in the ETL flow (Execution Layer), to parametrize themselves automatically.
 Thus, we are unifying the creation of the required metadata to automate the ETL process in the Definition layer.
-We propose an OWL-based Source-To-target Mapping
+We propose an OWL-based Source-To-target Mapping (S2TMAP) vocabulary to express the source-to-target mappings.

-4https://opengovdata.org/
+3https://opengovdata.org/